PowerDNS/pdns/pdns/dnsdistdist/docs/reference/yaml-settings.rst

 - **cookie_hashing**: Boolean ``(false)`` - If true, EDNS Cookie values will be hashed, resulting in separate entries for different cookies in the packet cache.
 This is required if the backend is sending answers with EDNS Cookies, otherwise a client might receive an answer with the wrong cookie
 - **maximum_entry_size**: Unsigned integer ``(4096)`` - The maximum size, in bytes, of a DNS packet that can be inserted into the packet cache
 - **options_to_skip**: Sequence of String ``("")`` - Extra list of EDNS option codes to skip when hashing the packet (if ``cookie_hashing`` above is false, EDNS cookie option number will be added to this list internally)
 - **payload_ranks**: Sequence of Unsigned integer ``([])`` - List of payload size used when hashing the packet.
-The list will be sorted in ascend order and searched to find a lower bound value for the payload size in the packet.
+The list will be sorted in ascending order and searched to find a lower bound value for the payload size in the packet.
 If found then it will be used for packet hashing.
 Values less than 512 or greater than ``maximum_entry_size`` above will be discarded.
 This option is to enable cache entry sharing between clients using different payload sizes when needed

 .. _yaml-settings-PoolConfiguration: